-CWE Data Type – coded with exceptions
+C.2 CWE Data Type – coded with exceptions

 Used when a field must represent a distinct value (a code) from a closed set of acceptable values, but where some values may be drawn from outside code sets accepted by HL7.
 In IHE PCD, to promote interoperability, where possible such values should be submitted to, and sanctioned by, the IHE PCD Technical Committee before use.